 3. Bringing and inspiring people together not only from The East Timorese community but developing and promoting the means of community integration within a wider and diverse community in Peterborough.

-4. Creating a great opportunity to involve local authorities to circulate any information to larger communities in Peterborough.
+4. Creating a great opportunity to involve local authorities to circulate information to larger communities in Peterborough.

 In 2016 and 2017, we put togetehr 16 teams and 11 nationalities came from other places in the UK.